hexojs/site/source/docs/writing.md

 `page` | `source`
 `draft` | `source/_drafts`

-{% note tip Don't process my posts! %}
+{% note tip Disabling layout %}
-If you don't want your posts processed, you can set `layout: false` in front-matter.
+If you don't want an article (post/page) to be processed with a theme, set `layout: false` in its front-matter.
+Refer to [this section](/docs/front-matter#Layout) for more details.
 {% endnote %}

 ### Filename